ajbenc/retina_project/Solved/README.md

 ### Overview

-The first step in this project is to get familiar with the `processed_products.csv` dataset, that is the dataset containing the products' information.
+The first step in this project is to get familiar with the `processed_products_with_images.csv` dataset, that is the dataset containing the products' information.
 You will also need to download the images from the URLs provided in the dataset.

 The dataset contains the following structure:
 - `sku`: The product's unique identifier.